Knox County Courts – A Practical Guide to Court Records and Services

 • Victim-sensitive information: Records involving victims of sexual assault, stalking, or domestic abuse may be restricted.

-• Medical and mental health records: Patient histories, medical reports, and records concerning mentally ill persons are exempt.
+• Medical and mental health records: Patient histories, medical reports, and records involving mentally ill persons are exempt.

-• DNA records: Test results and data stored in DNA databanks maintained for law enforcement purposes are not publicly accessible.
+• DNA records: Test results and data stored in law enforcement DNA databanks are not publicly accessible.

 • Personal identifiers: Financial account numbers, Social Security numbers, credit card information, and similar private data must be redacted before records are released.